Detroit Cerebral Palsy Lawyer

-If you think your child was injured due to medical negligence which caused cerebral palsy, an experienced Detroit cerebral palsy lawyer can assist you.
-Keep in mind that although medical negligence and mistakes are generally accidental, that doesn’t mean the responsible party shouldn’t be responsible for damages if they failed to show the “reasonable standards of care” expected of them.
+If you think your child was injured due to medical negligence, which caused cerebral palsy, an experienced Detroit cerebral palsy lawyer can assist you.
+Keep in mind that although medical negligence and mistakes are generally accidental, that doesn’t mean the responsible party shouldn’t be accountable for damages if they failed to show the “reasonable standards of care” expected of them.

 Medical Help and Resources in Detroit

 University of Michigan Medicine: Cerebral Palsy Program at Burlington Building

 Children’s Hospital Michigan Specialty Center